 There are several organizations that oversee construction, repair, mounting and other related activities in regard to the operation of the ANPP.

 In Armenia, the All-Armenian Atomic Power Engineers Association was established.
-The founders of the association are specialists from such organizations as the Ministry of Energy Infrastructure and Natural Resources, ANRA, ANPP, the National Polytechnic University of Armenia (NPUA), Yerevan State University and other nuclear power specialists.
+The founders of the association are specialists from such organizations as the Ministry of Energy Infrastructure and Natural Resources, ANRA, ANPP, the National Polytechnic University of Armenia (NPUA), Yerevan State University (YSU) and other nuclear power specialists.

 The association’s main objectives are as follows: